7 Super Experiences!

 After lunch, you will explore the enthralling Museum of Ethnology, which contains an extensive display of life-size structures dedicated to Vietnam’s 54 ethnic minorities.
 Next, enjoy an hour-long cyclo ride winding through the narrow, chaotic streets of the Old Quarter - a must for any visitor to Hanoi!
 The day finishes with a traditional performance of the famous Vietnamese Water Puppets Show.

-Day 9 - Hanoi - Halong Bay
+Day 8 - Halong Bay Overnight Cruise

-Day 10 - Say Goodbye to Halong Bay & Fly to Da Nang
+Day 9 - Say Goodbye to Halong Bay & Fly to Da Nang

 Wake up early this morning to catch the sunrise over the bay with a Tai Chi lesson on the sundeck.
-Continue cruising and you can choose either kayak or traditional rowing boat to around discover local life on the waters.
+Continue cruising and you can choose either kayak or traditional rowing boat to around discovering local life on the waters.
 Disembark at Tuan Chau International Passenger Port at around 11:00, where your guide and driver will wait for you and drive you to Hanoi airport for your onward flight (arrive at the airport at around 1:30 pm).

 Today you will fly to Da Nang.
 On arrival, your private guide will welcome you at the arrival hall and transfer you to your hotel with a private car and driver.
 Your guide will help you with luggage and hotel check-in and ensure your arrival is worry-free.

-Day 12 - My Son Sanctuary & Hoi An City Tour
+Day 11 - My Son Sanctuary & Hoi An City Tour

 Set out for the My Son Sanctuary to admire this unique beautiful sanctuary world of the ancient Cham religion, and then you will return to Hoi An by road after lunch.
 Take a walk on the distinctive Japanese Bridge that features Japanese architectural characteristics, and visit the Chinese Temple which reflects Chinese influences on Vietnam’s architecture.
 Also, you’ll visit the beautifully kept and restored former Vietnamese merchants’ houses.
 The rest of the day is yours to spend.

-Day 13 - Free Time
+Day 12 - Hoi An Free Time

 Day of leisure.
 Relax at your hotel or explore the surrounding area.